The major festivals of Quebec: FEQ, Carnival, and celebrations not to be missed

 April 29, 2026Carrera Café

-Quebec City is a city of celebrations.
-From the Winter Carnival to the Festival d'été de Québec (FEQ), the New France Festival, and the Gastronomy Festival, every season has its major event.
-And before each starting line, Carrera Café prepares you for the best of Quebec City's festival life.
+Quebec is a city of celebrations.
+From the Winter Carnival to the Quebec Summer Festival (FEQ), through the New France Celebrations and the Gastronomy Festival, each season has its major event.
+And before every race start, Carrera Café prepares you for the best of Quebec's festival life.

 City of Festivals